Where Are The Websites Stored?

 Where Are Web Pages Stored On Your Computer?

 When you visit a site, the browser saves some files relate to the site such as images and the code that is needed for presenting the web page visually to you.
 These files are saved for a certain amount of time and not forever.
 They help as a future reference when you revisit the same site.
 That’s why when you visit a site for the second time it is much faster.

 In case you use windows 10 and chrome, these files should be saved under this path: your username > AppData > Local > Google > Chrome > User Data.

-It will also save images or videos so doesn’t download the same material twice as we already mentioned in previous paragraph.
+It will also save images or videos so don’t download the same material twice as we already mentioned in the previous paragraph.

 We will provide you with 2 different estimations here for you to have a better understanding.